-Article I - MEMBERSHIP
+Article I – TUG MEMBERSHIP

-Article II - MEMBERS
+Article II – TUG MEMBERSHIP MEETINGS

 Section 1 – Place of Meeting

-Section 2 - Annual Meeting of Members
+Section 2 - Annual General Meeting

-Section 4 - Special Meeting of Members
+Section 3 - Special Meetings

-A special meeting of the members may be called at any time by the chairman, or by a majority of the users' executive, or by 15% of the TUG membership.
+Special meetings of the Users may be called at any time by the Chair, or by a majority of TUEC, or by at least 15% of the TUG membership.

-Section 5 - Authority for Notices
+Section 4 - Authority for Notices

-Section 6 - Quorum at Meetings
+Section 5 - Quorum at Meetings

-Article III - USERS' EXECUTIVE
+Article III – TRIUMF USERS' EXECUTIVE COMMITTEE

 Section 1 - Number and Term of the Users' Executive Committee